 The coordinated salary is therefore the difference between the annual salary (capped at CHF 88,200*) and the coordination deduction.

-The coordinated salary cannot be less than CHF 3,675* (= minimum coordinated salary) or greater than CHF 62,475* (=maximum coordinated salary).
+The coordinated salary cannot be less than CHF 3,675* (minimum coordinated salary) or more than CHF 62,475* (maximum coordinated salary).

 * LPP 2023 figures